nasa-nccs-hpda/super-resolution-api/README.md

 The training process [`train`] will generate a new model or tune an existing one according to `region` and the desired number of `epochs`.

-*Note that existing models can be plugged in without running the training process.*
+*Note that existing models can be plugged in without running a training process.*

 ## Example Runs